ic1149/quicktraintimes/readme.md

 With QTT, entries with time frames can be set to automatically show your routine train journeys.
 All of the critical information is presented in one view.

-## How to install
+## How to install or upgrade

 ### Linux
 Run the install script `install.sh` if you have a desktop environment, this installs the program for all users, with a desktop file.

-Alternatively, downoad quicktraintimes.tar.xz in release.
+Alternatively, you can install it manually.
+If you are upgrading, delete the old installer and binary.
+Downoad `quicktraintimes.tar.xz` in release.
 Then, extract the file.
 After that, cd into it and run `sudo make install`.

 The command `quicktraintimes` runs the app.
 You may want to set `alias qtt="quicktraintimes"` for convenience.